yuce/jacl/README.md

 ## Sample

 ```
-// This is a Jacl document.
+// This is a Jacl file.
 Boom.

 owner: {
     name: "Phillips Redd"